BinnyKaur/portfolio/src/content/timeline/grofers.md

 foreground: "#000"
 ---

 In October 2019, I joinded Grofers now known as Blinkit with a goal to enhance my skills in data analytics and supply chain management.
+Being working in startup, it gave me opportunity to work on new projects, exploring ideas to live upto our customer expectations.